-First-Time Buyer in the UK β€” What You Need to Know
+First-Time Buyer in the UK - What You Need to Know

-A first-time buyer in the UK is someone who has never previously owned a residential property β€” in the UK or abroad.
+A first-time buyer in the UK is someone who has never previously owned a residential property - in the UK or abroad.
 This definition matters because first-time buyers receive specific advantages: reduced stamp duty, access to the Lifetime ISA government bonus, and eligibility for certain mortgage products and government schemes unavailable to existing homeowners.

-The UK homebuying process is divided into two distinct phases that most first-time buyers underestimate: the preparation phase (saving a deposit, building your credit, getting mortgage-ready β€” typically 1–4 years) and the purchase phase (offer to keys β€” typically 8–16 weeks).
+The UK homebuying process divides into two phases that most first-time buyers underestimate: the preparation phase (saving a deposit, building your credit, getting mortgage-ready - typically 1-4 years) and the purchase phase (offer to keys - typically 8-16 weeks).
 Rushing the preparation phase is the most common reason first-time buyers overpay or get declined.

-UK first-time buyers in 2025 benefit from: no stamp duty up to Β£425,000 (until April 2025 when this drops to Β£300,000), a 25% government bonus via the Lifetime ISA, access to 95% LTV mortgages via the Mortgage Guarantee Scheme, and eligibility for Shared Ownership and First Homes.
+UK first-time buyers in 2025 benefit from: no stamp duty up to £425,000 (until April 2025 when this drops to £300,000), a 25% government bonus via the Lifetime ISA, access to 95% LTV mortgages via the mortgage Guarantee Scheme, and eligibility for Shared Ownership and First Homes.
 Understanding and using these advantages makes a significant financial difference.

 The 10-Step First-Time Buyer Journey